-Our understanding of the mechanisms through which bonus pay improves student outcomes is still weak.
-The logic of incentive pay is to stimulate teacher behaviors that help raise student learning - either increased teacher effort or more effective effort.
-However, relatively few evaluations have documented changes in teachers' classroom practice that plausibly explain increases in student learning, such as increased time spent on instruction, higher levels of student engagement, and less time lost because teachers are absent from the classroom.
-Research on teachers' classroom practice is becoming more feasible, with the declining costs of installing video cameras in samples of classrooms and increasing use of standardized methods for coding and analyzing teacher-student interaction.
-Systematic inclusion of such analysis in impact evaluations of pay for performance programs not only helps illuminate how such programs work, but also generates evidence and examples of effective teaching that can more broadly benefit these school systems.
+Finally, despite growing evidence that school bonus programs can stimulate improved results, our understanding of "how" is still weak.
+The logic of incentive pay is to stimulate teacher behaviors that help raise student learning-either increased teacher effort or more effective effort.
+However, relatively few evaluations have documented changes in teachers' classroom practice that plausibly explain increases in student learning, such as increased time spent on instruction, higher levels of student engagement, or less time lost because teachers are absent from the classroom.
+Research on teachers' classroom practice is becoming more feasible with the declining costs of installing video cameras in samples of classrooms or use of standardized methods for coding and analyzing teacher-student interaction.
+Systematic inclusion of such analysis in impact evaluations of pay for performance programs can not only illuminate the channels through which such programs produce results but also generate evidence and examples of effective teaching that can more broadly benefit these school systems.

-Major progress in raising the quality of teachers in Latin America will require attracting high caliber applicants, continuously and systematically weeding out the lowest performers, and motivating individuals to keep refining their skills and working their hardest over a long career.
-These three processes characterize the labor market for high status professions in all countries.
-In countries with high-performing education systems, they operate in teaching as well.
-Previous chapters analyzed the importance of effective systems for preparing, screening and training teachers.
-This chapter focused on the way those systems interact with three broad classes of incentives that shape the relative attractiveness and status of teaching: professional rewards; accountability pressures; and financial rewards.
+Major progress in raising the quality of teachers in Latin America will require attracting high-caliber applicants, continuously and systematically weeding out the lowest performers, and motivating individuals to keep refining their skills and working their hardest over a long career.
+These three processes characterize the labor market for high-status professions in all countries.
+In countries with high-performing education systems, these processes operate in teaching as well.
+Previous chapters analyzed the importance of effective systems for preparing, screening, and training teachers.
+This chapter focused on the way those systems interact with three broad classes of incentives that shape the relative attractiveness and status of teaching: professional rewards, accountability pressures, and financial rewards.

 While it seems intuitively obvious that all three types of incentives are important, there is a deep asymmetry in the research base.
-Very little research exists on specific policies or programs to raise the professional rewards for teachers and there is no rigorous impact or cost-effectiveness evidence on these that can be directly compared with the impacts of programs in the other two areas.
-There is more research on reforms to strengthen accountability pressures on teachers - especially through school-based management -- but very little evidence on some key questions such as the impact of policies that reduce teachers' job stability or improve school directors' capacity to evaluate and manage teacher performance.
+Very little research exists on specific policies or programs to raise the professional rewards for teachers, and there is no rigorous impact or cost-effectiveness evidence on these that can be directly compared with the impacts of programs in the other two areas.
+There is more research on reforms to strengthen accountability pressures on teachers-especially through school-based management-but very little evidence on some key questions such as the impact of policies that reduce teachers' job stability or improve school directors' capacity to evaluate and manage teacher performance.
 The greatest research attention, by far, has been focused on financial incentives, especially bonus pay.
 But this research bias should not be taken to mean that financial incentives are the most important.
-If anything, cross country studies suggest that professional incentives are a very powerful element in high performing education systems.
-In Finland, for example, the professional rewards for teachers are very strong and accountability pressures and financial rewards are relatively weak.
+If anything, cross-country studies suggest that professional incentives are a very powerful element in high-performing education systems.
+In Finland, for example, the professional rewards for teachers are very strong, and accountability pressures and financial rewards are relatively weak.

-It is also likely that these three types of incentives are complementary; they have extra impact when they are well-aligned and undercut each other if they are not.
-While there is no rigorous research on this, case studies of the world's highest-performing school systems show positive incentives in all three areas, although their relative strength can vary.
+It is also likely that these three types of incentives are complementary; they have extra impact when they are well aligned and undercut each other if they are not.
+While there is no rigorous research on this, case studies of high-performing school systems show positive incentives in all three areas, although their relative strength can vary.
 In this section, we try to pull together what is known about all three types of incentives, their relative importance, and their interaction.